hknutzen/Netspoc/technical.markdown

 {% include image.html src="./area.png" description="Areas contain security zones and managed routers." %}

-### Creating zones (`set_zone`)
+### Creating zones

-As every network is contained by exactly one zone, zone creation starts at networks without a zone, adding adjacent unmanaged routers and networks to the zone object recursively.
+As every network is contained by exactly one zone, all networks are processed, creating a new zone object for every network without a zone.
+Then a depth first search is conducted, beginning at the network and stopping at managed or semi-managed routers to collect the zones elements and border interfaces in the zone object.
+References to the zone are set in the collected objects.

-    for every network
-      if network has no zone
-        create new zone object
-          via depth-first-search (stop at managed/semi-managed routers)
-            identify zone elements and borders
-            set references in zone elements/borders and zone object end if
-    end for

 During the procession of networks, the following property-attributes of the zone are derived from its networks:

 * loopback: zone consists of loopback network only
 * is_tunnel: zone consists of tunnel networks only
 * private: stores the zones private-status, if not 'public'

-### Identifying zone clusters (`cluster_zones`)
+### Identifying zone clusters

 Netspoc generates a topology representation to find paths between source and destination, using zones to accelerate graph traversal.
 We will see, that Netspoc allows users to refer to security zones in rules.
 From users point of view, security zones look slightly different though: Semi-managed routers, which are either